 - how do you meet the qualifications of your intended purpose in Canada

 Intended Purpose in Canada

 In describing your intended purpose in Canada, you should be certain you meet the criteria for the category under which you are applying.
 As previously mentioned, business visitors and business professionals have unique criteria and requirements that will need to be satisfied by an officer reviewing your case as this will most likely have been a port of entry if the extremely prudent they have a father and concise arguments to avoid any sort of delay or concerns which will need to be addressed by an officer.
 Regardless of your intended business purpose in Canada, you’ll have to be temporary in nature.

 Duration of Your Stay in Canada

-As mentioned, business visitors and professionals typically enter Canada a very temporary basis and purely for the purposes of completed an intended business purpose in Canada.
-For example, if you're attending a conference or seminar your stay in Canada should reflect only the specific dates.
+As mentioned, business visitors and professionals typically enter Canada on a very temporary basis and purely for the purposes of completing an intended business purpose in Canada.
+For example, if you’re attending a conference or seminar, your stay in Canada should reflect only the specific dates.
 An officer has the discretion to either reduce or increase these dates as they see fit.
 Having documentation to help demonstrate that the two will be required to be present in Canada will help satisfy an officer of the reasonableness of your request.

 Accommodations and Travel Itinerary

 Along with the package you will be compiling for the immigration officer to review a port of entry, it would be wise to include the pertinent details for this documentation in your letter.
-This will help create on overview of your case for the officer as well as connect the dots to help satisfy any questions that they might have.
+This will help create an overview of your case for the officer as well as connect the dots to help satisfy any questions that they might have.
 Further, having such documentation will help demonstrate that your stay is temporary in nature.